-(7) During the Company's financial year ended December 31, 2022 ("Fiscal 2022"), the Company paid a cash bonus equivalent to 5% of each recipient's gross salary to all Australian employees of the Company.
-Mr. Spreadborough received a cash bonus of A\$25,000.
+During Fiscal 2022, in addition to the Australian superannuation contribution, the Company paid a cash bonus equivalent to 5% of each recipient's gross salary to all Australian employees of the Company.
+Mr. Groves received a cash bonus of A\$12,000.
 The Company used an AUD/CAD exchange rate of 0.9035 to translate this into its reporting currency of Canadian dollars.